July 7, 2013

 Reclaiming the Lost Lots of Philadelphia

-Ariel Vasquez is an architect and planner dedicated to restoring a sense of community to his Philadelphia neighborhood.
+Ariel Vasquez is dedicated to restoring a sense of community to his neighborhood

 No matter how many times you hear the oft-bandied statistics about the City of Philadelphia’s 30-40,000 empty lots, the numbers are still staggering.
 Though it is sobering to witness the immediate devastation of a natural disaster, urban wastelands are the arid result of a more insidious, decades-long process.